yudai/gotty/README.md

 ## Architecture

 GoTTY uses [hterm](https://groups.google.com/a/chromium.org/forum/#!forum/chromium-hterm) to run a JavaScript based terminal on web browsers.
-GoTTY itself provides a websocket server that simply relays output from the PTY to clients and receives input from clients and forwards to the PTY.
-This hterm + websocket idea is highly inspired by [Wetty](https://github.com/krishnasrinivas/wetty).
+GoTTY itself provides a websocket server that simply relays output from the TTY to clients and receives input from clients and forwards it to the TTY.
+This hterm + websocket idea is inspired by [Wetty](https://github.com/krishnasrinivas/wetty).

 # License